markziemann/dee2/qc/qc_metrics.md

 # DEE2 quality metrics
 The DEE2 pipeline gathers a large number of metrics that are critical to determining the validity of transcriptome data.
 Remember that DEE2 is organised by SRA runs.
 Here, I will describe how these metrics are generated and what they mean.
+Further down, I discuss the logic behind classification of pass, warn and fail datasets.

 ## SequenceFormat
 Prior to a full analysis, a sample of 4000 reads is obtained from the .sra file to perform some checks.
 The